wso2/labs/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

       kubectl port-forward svc/myintegration-service 8290:8290
       ```

-   * OR reexpose the deployment with a Load balancer
+   * OR re-expose the deployment with a Load balancer
       * Start minikube tunnel if you haven't started it already

          ```sh